Rainbow Charts Analysis and Rainbow Charts Trading Signals

 Trend Reversal Signal

 When stock price starts moving toward the rainbow charts then this is seen as a trend reversal signal.
 The width of the indicator lines also contracts signifying a market trend reversal signal.
-The reversal Signal is confirmed when price penetrates through all the rainbow charts & the direction of the rainbow charts also reverses in the respective direction.
+The reversal Signal is confirmed when the price penetrates through all the rainbow charts & the direction of the rainbow charts also reverses in the respective direction.